devisscher/NextBlog/posts/006-my-first-next-post.md

 ## Deployment

 Deployment with Now.sh is a breeze but you might want to automate.
 Here is how I achieved it for this website using Git and Travis.
+Every time I push or merge to the master branch a new deployment is initiated in Travis.

+1. You need to get credentials from Zeit: https://zeit.co/account/tokens take note of this we will need it later.
+2. Create a ```.travis.yml``` file.
+3. Generate secure variables for your Zeit token by running the following command.
+(You need to install Travis CLI tools): ```travis encrypt -r <username>/<repo> NOW_TOKEN=xxxxxxxxxxxxxxxxxxxxxxx --add```

 Again this is a WIP as are all my blogs and websites.
 Changing platforms is a recurring theme so here is a list of posts which talk about my older sites.